Average Salary for Social Workers

-Social Worker Average Salaries
+Average Salaries by Specialty

 Social workers are often employed by a governmental or nonprofit agency and receive relatively small paychecks compared to other professions that require similar degrees.
 A bachelor's degree in social work is usually required for work in the field.
 Social workers often work for organizations that receive funding from the local, state or federal governments or a combination of these and public schools.
 Average social worker salaries vary depending on their specialization.

 Healthcare social workers provide support to those dealing with illnesses, as well as their families.
 The U.S. Bureau of Labor Statistics (BLS) reported that these professionals earned a median yearly salary of $52,380 as of May 2015.
 Most of these workers were employed at hospitals; healthcare social workers in this employment environment earned an average wage of $54,020.
 Jobs in the field were expected to grow 19% from 2014-2024, which was much faster than the national average, according to the BLS.